bens4lsu/theskinny-publish/Content/blog2/solo-week-liveblog-sorta.md

 This left me in ideal nap weather.
 I can't believe how much sleep I've gotten in the last 36 hours.

-My college friend Jared was passing through town this evening, so I met him, his daughter, his dad, his dad's wife, and his daughter at The Chimes.
+My college friend Jared was passing through town this evening, so I met him, his daughter, his dad, and his dad's wife at The Chimes.
 It was so much fun to catch up, but way too short.

 After that, I came home, turned on the music, poured a gin and tonic, and lit a cigar.
 Sharples came by for a minute to share the boys-only atmosphere.
 I've laughed my ass off for the past few hours.